-- a.
-Diagnosis with ICD-10 code - b.
-Documented medical rationale - c.
-Supporting documentation, e.g. progress notes and labs if applicable - d.
-Previous therapies - e.
-Additional clinically relevant information as appropriate - 4.
-All UM decisions and benefit determinations are based on appropriateness and cost effectiveness of care and existence of coverage. - 5.
-There are no financial incentives or specific rewards for UM decisions that could result in denial of services or inappropriate utilization. - 6.
-Upon receipt of a returned Prior Authorization Form or plan-specific form from the prescriber, pharmacy, and/or member, the pharmacy technician documents receipt of the form in the Claims Processing System and the UM System, as necessary, and reviews the prior authorization request by applying the prior authorization criteria to the claim and considering clinical information available to the prescriber and the company at the time the prior authorization request was submitted.
+- 7. Upon receipt of a returned Prior Authorization Form or plan-specific form from the prescriber, the pharmacy technician documents receipt of the form in the Claims Processing System and the UM System, as necessary, and reviews the prior authorization request by applying the prior authorization criteria to the claim and considering clinical information available to the prescriber and the company at the time the prior authorization request was submitted.
 In addition, pharmacists may consult supporting documentation from FDA and other government agencies, medical associations, national commissions, primary medical literature and peer-reviewed journals, and nationally recognized compendia to assist them in conducting prior authorization review.
 The compendia may include, but are not limited to: - i.
 Thomson Micromedex DrugDex - ii.
 Clinical Pharmacology - iii.
 AHFS Drug Information - iv.
-National Comprehensive Cancer Network (NCCN) - 7.
-Any decision regarding hiring, compensation, termination, promotion, or similar matters with respect to an individual (such as a claims adjudicator or a medical expert) will not be based upon the likelihood that the individual will support the denial of benefits.
+National Comprehensive Cancer Network (NCCN) - 8.
+Any decision regarding hiring, compensation, termination, promotion, or similar matters with respect to an individual (such as a claims adjudicator or a medical expert) will not be based upon the likelihood that the individual will support the denial of benefits. - 9.
+Prior authorization approval is not a guarantee of coverage or payment.
+To see the benefits, exclusions, and limitations of your plan, review your plan's Certificate of Coverage on our website at: https://commongroundhealthcare.org/coverage-details/.